IRIS International Book Club: Using Literature to Explore SDG 4: Quality Education

-In collaboration with the UW-Madison Institute for Regional and International Studies (IRIS), Center for European Studies (ES), and African Studies Program (ASP), the Center for South Asia (CSA) announces a series of K-12 teacher training workshops around the theme of global partitions.
-Each event will consist of a 45-60 minute presentation by an expert regional scholar followed by discussion and a Q&A session.
-All events will take place virtually from 3:30-5:00 PM CDT.
+In collaboration with the UW-Madison Institute for Regional and International Studies (IRIS), Center for European Studies (ES), and African Studies Program (ASP), the Center for South Asia (CSA) held a series of K-12 teacher training workshops around the theme of global partitions.

 Topic: Impact of partition on Bangladesh